mbowyer17/ProgrammingPortfolio/README.md

 # ProgrammingPortfolio

 Welcome!
 My Name is Matthew Bowyer, a passionate gameplay programmer with expertise in both Unity (C#) and Unreal (C++).
-I have a BSc with First Class Honours in Game Design and Development (Programming) at University of Greenwich
+I have a BSc with First Class Honours in Game Design and Development (Programming) at University of Greenwich.
+I'm Looking for an Intern or Junior position in Gameplay Programming.

 🎮 My Journey